 Leveraging the Aite Impact Matrix (AIM), a proprietary Aite Group vendor assessment framework, this report explores some of the key trends within the buy-side EMS market and discusses the ways in which technology is evolving to address new market needs and challenges.
 Recognizing specific vendors for their strengths in critical areas, the AIM framework in this report evaluates the overall competitive position of the following vendors: Bloomberg, FactSet, Fidessa, FlexTrade, InfoReach, Neovest, Refinitiv REDI, SS&C Eze, Tora Trading, and TradingScreen.
 This report also profiles Instinet, ITG, and Tethys.

 This 94-page Impact Report contains 42 figures and 15 tables.
-Clients of Aite Group’s Institutional Securities & Investments service can download this report, the corresponding charts, and the Executive Impact Deck.
+Clients of Aite Group’s Institutional Securities & Investments service can download this report and the corresponding charts.

 This report mentions AxeTrading, Dash Financial, InteractiveBrokers, IRESS, IronFly Technologies, Linedata, Morgan Stanley, UBS, uTrade Solutions, and Virtu Financial.